LetMeR00t/TA-thehive-cortex/README.md

 * **Data type**: corresponding to the data type of data
 * **TLP**: TLP level to use for this analysis
 * **PAP**  PAP level to use for this analysis
-* **Analyzers**: analyzers to use, if "any" is set, it will use any enabled analyzers for the given data type.
+* **Analyzers**: analyzers to use, if "any" is set, it will use any enabled analyzers for the given data type

+The search will execute all jobs (one IOC with one analyzer) and return information such as the job ID.

 ## Commands in searches